jmadelaine/ts-guardian/README.md

 ## Guard chaining

-`ts-guardian` uses currying, which means you can chain as many guards together as you like!
+`ts-guardian` uses currying, which means you can chain as many guards together as you like:

-For example:

 ```ts
 const isMySuperComplexType = is({